Try Cost Kits Free →

 How CostKits Simplifies EOB Analysis

 Reading EOBs line by line can be time-consuming and confusing, especially when you're dealing with multiple family members and complex procedures.
-This is where CostKits' AI-powered analysis becomes invaluable.
+This is where CostKits' AI-powered analysis becomes invaluable for busy families managing healthcare costs.

-• Scans your EOBs and extracts all the key information
+• Scanning your EOBs and extracting all key financial information

-• Compares EOB amounts to incoming medical bills
+• Comparing EOB amounts to incoming medical bills in real-time

-• Flags discrepancies that might indicate billing errors
+• Flagging discrepancies that might indicate billing errors or overcharges

-• Calculates your true patient responsibility based on EOB data
+• Calculating your true patient responsibility based on EOB data and insurance benefits

 Sign up for CostKits free → (magic link; no card required)